Slicing Tutorial (easy one)

 Here's the example image:

-with your SLICE TOOL, make slices exactly like
+2. Now, with your SLICE TOOL, make slices exactly like I did below:

 you might want to name your slices, because